Governments Take Steps to Evacuate Citizens From Virus-Stricken Wuhan

 Chinese authorities have confirmed 4,630 cases of infection and 106 deaths as of Tuesday.

 Countries including the U.S., France and Japan have plans to send planes to the region, while others said they are in discussions with Chinese authorities.
-China is reportedly requiring that any country wishing to evacuate their citizens agree to a 14-day no-contact period for foreign nationals leaving the country.
+China is reportedly requiring that any country wishing to evacuate their citizens agree to a 14-day quarantine period for foreign nationals leaving the country.

 The following are steps that have been either announced or are reportedly being taken by countries with citizens in Hubei:

-Kenyan Embassy in China issues letter to citizens
+Update: Kenyan Embassy in China issues letter to citizens

 According to a letter sent to Kenyan citizens in China by the Kenyan Embassy, obtained by Caixin, Chinese officials have required foreign governments seeking to evacuate their citizens to subject them to a 14-day quarantine period, in addition to obtaining permission for their charter flights to enter Chinese airspace.